+Texas Children’s Hospital medical center campus has been verified as a Level I pediatric trauma center since 2010.
 Established by the American College of Surgeons in 1987, the Consultation/Verification Program for Hospitals promotes the development of trauma centers in which participants provide not only the hospital resources necessary for trauma care, but also the entire spectrum of care to address the needs of all injured patients.
 This spectrum encompasses the prehospital phase through the rehabilitation process.
 Verified trauma centers must meet the essential criteria that ensure trauma care capability and institutional performance.

 Quality & Outcomes

 Texas Children’s Trauma Services aims to continuously evaluate and improve the quality of care given to trauma patients from the perspective of our patients, parents, providers and system.
 Our trauma process improvement program monitors and evaluates patient care and system performance, while ensuring implementation of a culture of safety.
-The team participates in the American College of Surgeons’ Trauma Quality Improvement Program and attends the annual scientific meeting and training which compares and provides benchmarking for all level I and II trauma centers.
+The team participates in the American College of Surgeons’ Trauma Quality Improvement Program and attends the annual scientific meeting and training which compares and provides benchmarking for all level I, II, and III trauma centers.